Chiropractic for Headache

 Manipulation of the neck is a remarkably safe procedure, particularly in comparison to other treatments used for neck pain and related conditions.
 Some M.D.’s have cautioned that there might be an increased risk of stroke and even death associated with neck manipulation, but even the more conservative estimates put that risk at less than one in 100,000.
 So how rare are these events?
-A study by a major chiropractic malpractice carrier in Canada found that VAD will occur in 1 in 8 million chiropractic office visits, 1 in 5.85 million cervical adjustments, and once in nearly 50 chiropractic careers.
+A study by a major chiropractic malpractice carrier in Canada found that stroke related to vertebral artery dissection (VAD) will occur in 1 in 8 million chiropractic office visits, 1 in 5.85 million cervical adjustments, and once in nearly 50 chiropractic careers.

 Hawk C. The Praeger Handbook of Chiropractic Health Care.
 Santa Barabara CA: ABC-CLIO; 2017.